If you are a regular visitor to this site…

 I made my photos disappear!

 I am trying to be more intentional about using my camera, remembering to catch the moment.
 Slowly, but surely I will be placing photos back into my articles.
-But they will be photos that I own, pictures that I put the work and imagination into.
+But they will be photos that I own, pictures that I put the work and imagination into, or taken from stock sites intended for this use.

 And lastly, I apologize to each and everyone of you.